 Myanmar's Aung San Suu Kyi to address nation next week on Rohingya crisis

-YANGON: Myanmar's leader Aung San Suu Kyi will address the crisis engulfing Rakhine state next week, in her first speech since scores were killed in violence that has sent nearly 380,000 Rohingya Muslims fleeing to Bangladesh and battered her reputation as a defender of the downtrodden.
+YANGON: Myanmar's leader Aung San Suu Kyi will address the crisis engulfing Rakhine state next week, in her first speech since scores were killed in violence that has sent nearly 380,000 Rohingya Muslims fleeing to Bangladesh and sullied her reputation as a defender of the oppressed.

+A crackdown by Myanmar's army, launched in response to attacks by Rohingya militants on Aug 25, has pushed vast numbers of refugees from the stateless Muslim minority across the border.

+The violence has incubated a humanitarian crisis on both sides of the border and put intense global pressure on Aung San Suu Kyi to condemn the army campaign, which the UN has described as having all the hallmarks of "ethnic cleansing".

-In a press conference government spokesman Zaw Htay said Aung San Suu Kyi will "speak for national reconciliation and peace" in a televised address on Sep 19.
+At a press conference late Wednesday government spokesman Zaw Htay said Aung San Suu Kyi would "speak for national reconciliation and peace" in a televised address on September 19.

 He said the Nobel laureate, who has been pilloried by rights groups for failing to speak up in the defence of the Rohinyga minority, would skip the United Nations General Assembly next week to tackle the crisis unfurling at home.

-The violence has incubated a humanitarian crisis on both sides of the border and piled intense global pressure on Aung San Suu Kyi to condemn the army campaign, which the UN has described as having all the hallmarks of "ethnic cleansing".

-She is needed in Myanmar to "manage humanitarian assistance" and "security concerns" caused by the violence, as competing rumours ratchet up anti-Muslim rhetoric across the Buddhist-majority country.
+She was needed in Myanmar to "manage humanitarian assistance" and "security concerns" caused by the violence.
+Competing rumours have intensified anti-Muslim rhetoric across the Buddhist-majority country.

-A crackdown by Myanmar's army, launched in response to Rohingya militant attacks on Aug 25, has pushed hundreds of thousands of Rohingya refugees to Bangladesh.
+Aung San Suu Kyi has been condemned for a lack of moral leadership and compassion in the face of a crisis that has shocked the international community.
+Her limited comments so far have referenced a "huge iceberg of misinformation" and played down alleged atrocities against the Rohingya.

-Dhaka is struggling to provide relief for exhausted and hungry refugees - some 60 per cent of whom are children - while nearly 30,000 ethnic Rakhine Buddhists as well as Hindus have been displaced inside Myanmar.
+Bangladesh is struggling to provide relief for exhausted and hungry refugees - some 60 per cent of whom are children - while nearly 30,000 ethnic Rakhine Buddhists as well as Hindus have also been displaced inside Myanmar.

 Nine thousand more Rohingya refugees poured into Bangladesh on Wednesday, the UN said, as authorities worked to build a new camp for tens of thousands of arrivals who have no shelter.

-Aung San Suu Kyi, Myanmar's first civilian leader in decades, has no control over the powerful military, which ran the country for 50 years before allowing free elections in 2015.
+Aung San Suu Kyi, Myanmar's first civilian leader in decades, has no control over the powerful military, which ran the country for 50 years.
+A free election was finally held in 2015.

-There is also scant sympathy among Myanmar's Buddhist majority for the Rohingya, a stateless Muslim group branded "Bengalis" - shorthand for illegal immigrants.
+There is also scant sympathy among Myanmar's Buddhist majority for the Rohingya, who are branded "Bengalis" - shorthand for illegal immigrants.

-But outside of her country Aung San Suu Kyi's reputation as a defender of the oppressed is in ruins over the Rohingya crisis.

-The army denies the allegations, while Aung San Suu Kyi has also played down claims of atrocities, instead blaming "a huge iceberg of misinformation" for complicating the conflict.

-The UN Security Council was scheduled later on Wednesday to discuss the refugee crisis in a closed-door meeting, with China expected to shoot down any efforts to censure its strategically pivotal Southeast Asian ally.
+The UN Security Council was scheduled later on Wednesday to discuss the refugee crisis in a closed-door meeting, with China expected to block any attempts to censure its Southeast Asian ally.

+Ahead of the meeting 12 Nobel Laureates signed an open letter urging the Security Council to "intervene immediately by using all available means" to end the tragedy and "crimes against humanity" unfolding in Rakhine.

 FALLEN STAR